High availability (HA)

 binlog.000003 157

-Take note of these two values as they are needed for point number 6.
+Take note of these two values as they are required for step number 6.

-3.- Make a copy using rsync with the SLAVE server to send the backup:
+3.- Make a copy using rsync with the SLAVE server to send the performed backup:

-4.- On the SLAVE server, configure the permissions so that MySQL server may access the files sent without any issues:
+4.- On the SLAVE server, configure the permissions so that the MySQL server can seamlessly access the sent files:

 SLAVE # chown -R mysql:mysql /var/lib/mysql